mithralaya/MySQL-QueryBuilder-NodeJs/README.md

   var selectStatement = query.buildSelect();
 ```

-The above variable selectStatement will have a SELECT query like
+The above variable selectStatement will have a SELECT query like:

 ```
 SELECT `firstName`, `lastName`, `timeJoined` FROM UserView